 Why Medellin is So Great for Digital Nomads

-UPDATE NOVEMBER 2020: Ditching the old 9 – 5 routine and working remotely from pretty much anywhere that takes your fancy sounds like a pretty awesome gig, and as recent figures show, these so called ‘digital nomads’ seem to be taking the world by storm.
+UPDATE NOVEMBER 2020: Ditching the old 9 – 5 routine and working remotely from pretty much anywhere that takes your fancy sounds like a pretty awesome gig.
+And as recent figures show, these so-called ‘digital nomads’ seem to be taking the world by storm.

 Good Internet Connection

 Having a reliable internet speed is one of the most crucial parts of sustaining a digital nomadic lifestyle.
 Medellin doesn’t disappoint.
 The city has a pretty good infrastructure.
 It offers reliable and high-speed internet and good power services.
 The Internet can be found all over the city.
 From apartments, cafes, co-working spaces to even parks.
 If you want to know where to stay in Medellin, here’s a quick guide.